The best frame or even no frame at all is the one that lets your art take centre stage.

 The big message is to take the time to consider how the viewer will experience your work and make it look its best.
 How we treat our artwork in framing, packing and transporting can impact on the experience for the viewer.
 We hope you find this information useful…

-This information has been prepared by Kylie Eastley from Tasmanian Regional Arts with some information coming from http://emptyeasel.com/2007/02/23/how-to-match-the-correct-frame-to-your-art/.
+This information has been prepared by Kylie Eastley with some information from the Empty Easel website.
 This site provides some useful tips, but there are many tutorials and instructions online about portraiture painting, framing and transporting your work.